-In the Southern Rockies, a sky-blue lake sits within a desolate crater more than 12,000 feet above sea level.
+Columbine Lake is a sky-blue oasis within a desolate crater embedded in the Southern Rockies, more than 12,000 feet (3,600 metres) above sea level.

-Getting there immense effort.
-McElveen is a two-time marathon cross country mountain biking national champion, as tailormade as anyone can be for intense off-road riding, but even he struggles to push his way up some stretches of the 8.5-mile trail.
-The route is usually taken on by committed hikers who, with a lot of patience, can traverse the rough terrain, steep slopes, and high altitude more easily on two feet than two wheels.
+Getting to Columbine Lake takes immense effort.
+McElveen is a two-time marathon cross-country mountain biking national champion – as tailormade as anyone can be for intense off-road riding – but even he struggles to push his way up some stretches of the 8.5-mile (13.5-kilometre) trail.
+The route is usually taken on by committed hikers, who – with a lot of patience – can traverse the rough terrain, steep slopes and high altitude more easily on two feet than two wheels.

 But on a clear afternoon last October, he made it up the mountain.
 He wasn’t simply having a good day; he was riding E-Caliber, an electric mountain bike that opened up a world of possibility.